LSST-TVSSC/TVSJune2018Workshop/README.md

 *Invites speakers* please clone the repo and submit your slides through a pull request.

-*All participants*, please create a folder for each splinter session to upload your material.
+*All participants* please create a folder for each splinter session to upload your material.

 ## Communication :